Float Fishing In Ontario – When, Where And How

 The Raven floats are great for visibility and come in a variety of shapes and sizes and the Drennan floats are great for clear water and in situations where a stealthy presentation is required.

-The only downside to Raven floats that some angler complain about is their durability.
-For me they work great and as I say, I’d much rather lose a $2.50 float in a log jam then an $6.50 float.
+The only downside to Raven floats that some anglers complain about is their durability.
+For me, they work great and as I say, I’d much rather lose a $2.50 float in a log jam than a $6.50 float.

 However, there are a lot of really crappy floats out there and I see guys using floats that do nothing but make it tougher to catch fish and they don’t even realize it.